praveen-palanisamy/praveen-palanisamy.github.io/_posts/2026-01-06-deliberation-orchestration-rlms.md

 ### 2. Implicit vs Explicit REPLs
 As noted by Prime Intellect, there is a push to reduce the "multiplicative depth" of recursive calls {% include wiki-citation.html ref_id="prime2026rlm" %}.
 We may move from explicit Python REPLs (which have parsing overhead) to **latent-space REPLs**, where the "program" and "variables" are represented in high-dimensional vectors, and the "execution" happens via specialized neural modules rather than a Python interpreter.

-### 3. Test-Time Compute as the New Moore's Law
+### 3. Test-Time Compute as the New Scaling Law
 The "Outer Loop" paradigm effectively uncaps the "test-time compute" budget.
 If a problem is hard, the model can simply iterate longer in the outer loop—searching more files, running more simulations, calling more sub-models—without being constrained by the fixed forward-pass depth of the neural network.
 This turns "intelligence" into a resource we can purchase with time and electricity, decoupled from semiconductor node scaling.

 ## Conclusion

 The "Recursive Outer-Loop" paradigm is a necessary evolution.
-It acknowledges that while silicon scaling (Inner Loop) is hitting physics-based friction, system architectural scaling (Outer Loop) is just getting started.
+It acknowledges that while silicon scaling (Inner Loop) is met with physics-based friction, system architectural scaling (Outer Loop) is filling in the gaps to make infinite context with agentic memory a reality sooner.

-By decoupling "context storage" from "reasoning capacity," systems like RLM allow us to build agents that don't just *process* tokens, but *navigate* information.
+Systems that decouple "context storage" from "reasoning capacity," allow us to build agents that don't just *process* tokens, but *navigate* information.
 As we move toward agents that run for weeks or months, the ability to **programmatically manage state**—to decide what to remember, what to forget, and where to look—will be the defining characteristic of intelligence.